Operator renewal theory for continuous time dynamical systems with finite and infinite measure: First main lemma

 \section{First main lemma}

 In this section we prove the following counterpart of the ``first main lemma'' of~\cite{Sarig02,Gouezel-sharp}.
 We view $\hat B(s)=s(I-\hat R_0(s))^{-1}$ as a family of operators on $F_\theta(Y)$ .
 Inverse Laplace transforms will be computed by moving the contour of integration to the imaginary axis (the functions in question are nonsingular on $\overline \H$) and hence can be viewed as inverse Fourier transforms.
-We enlarge the definition of $\mathcal{R}(a(t))$ to include functions defined on the imaginary axis with inverse Fourier transform dominated by $a(t)$.
+Recall that we defined $\mathcal{R}(a(t))$ to be the space of Laplace transforms of maps $S:[0,\infty)\to\mathcal{B}$ with $\|S(t)\|\le Ca(t)$.
+We now enlarge the definition of $\mathcal{R}(a(t))$ to include (operator-valued) functions defined on the imaginary axis with inverse Fourier transform dominated by $a(t)$.